-The month of December was cold and rainy, but we were excited to see so many different kinds of backyard birds feasting on the Golden Showers crab apple trees on either side of our front walk.
+We are always excited to see so many different kinds of backyard birds feasting on the Golden Showers crab apple trees on either side of our front walk.
 We planted them, in part, to be a food source for the many birds we have here.
-The foragers included hungry robins, showy cardinals, flashy finches, energetic chickadees, titmice, 6 pairs of bluebirds, and this mockingbird and his bickering territorial family.
+The foragers include hungry robins, showy cardinals, flashy finches, energetic chickadees, titmice, 6 pairs of bluebirds, and two mockingbirds fighting over the territory.

 Many normal backyard birds that are predominantly insect eaters will switch their diet in the winter to berries in order to survive lean months.

-One species that comes for short visits (sometimes in big flocks) to dine on fruit trees and shrubs are the elegant cedar waxwing…
+One species that comes for short visits (sometimes in big flocks) to dine on fruit trees and shrubs is the elegant cedar waxwing.

 The birds that overstay for the winter slowly consume the softening fruit they find.
 Some will pull the fruit apart and take only the seeds leaving the pulp for others.